• Skip to primary navigation

 Does PsyChange specialise in treating different types of depression?

 Your online psychologist, Wendy Lee, is skilled at treating most types of depression problems.
-She has a special interest in treating the following problems associated with depression.
+In addition, she has a special interest in treating the following problems associated with depression.

 Are there any types of depression that are not suited to online counselling?